 - Take a tour of your town before you go!

 - At the airport and in customs: Women will probably find it simpler if they don’t speak to the airline reps/customs officials unless they speak to you first.
-I’ve learned from personal experience that this can cause problems.

 What to expect when you get off the plane

 If you haven’t had the chance to visit KAUST before you move here, it may be hard to know what to expect upon your arrival.
-I’m sure there are slight variations for every move depending on a lot of factors (including job grade), but here’s how it happened for us.
+I’m sure there are variations for every move depending on a lot of factors (including job grade), but here’s how it happened for us.

 When we got off the plane, we were greeted by two nice men.
 One was from KAUST and the other was a cab driver.
 The man from KAUST instructed us to go to our house then report to our move coordinator in building 16 (the administration building).
 We then got in the cab and drove an hour north to KAUST.